 The broad, long-term objective of this research was to develop a knowledge base to influence practice and policy for the prevention and treatment of substance use among women who experience posttraumatic stress symptomatology related to intimate partner violence (IPV).
 An initial objective of this project was to document, in a community sample of women, the comorbidity of substance use disorders and PTSD resulting from IPV.
 A second objective was to test a series of hypotheses that examined the relationships of selected risk and protective factors to posttraumatic stress symptomatology related to IPV and substance use.
 A third objective was to explore the extent to which DSM-IV IPV-PTSD symptom clusters differentially predicted substance use, and how these relationships were mediated by risk and protective factors.

-- Jaquier, V. E., Hellmuth, J., & Sullivan, T.P. (in press).
+- Jaquier, V. E., Hellmuth, J., & Sullivan, T.P.
+(2014).
 Fear of Past Abusive Partner(S) Impacts Current Posttraumatic Stress Among Women Experiencing Partner Violence.
 Violence Against Women.
 PMCID: NIHMSID 544021

 - Peters, E., Khondkaryan, E. & Sullivan, T. P. (2012) Associations with substance-related expectancies in women who are exposed to intimate partner violence.
 Journal of Interpersonal Violence, 27 2108-2127.
 PMCID: PMC3646585

 - Golder, S., Connell, C. & Sullivan, T. P. (2012) Psychological Distress and Substance Use Among Community-Recruited Women Currently Victimized by Intimate Partners: A Latent Class Analysis and Examination of Between-Class Differences .
 Violence Against Women, 18, 934-957.
 PMCID:23008429 PMCID: PMC3627734